willshpt/ME433.Kitchen/recipes/meatandrice.md

 *   1 tablespoon of chili flakes
 *   olive oil
 *   1 tablespoon of salt
-*   1 table spoon of pepper
+*   1 tablespoon of pepper
 *   1/2 cup of rice
 *   1/8 stick of salted butter
 *   1 raw hamburger patty